ProximoSrl/ProximoSrl.github.io/_posts/2014-09-22-configuration.md

 });
 {% endhighlight %}

-The semantic is simple, I can pass a simple lambda that uses the setting, and if no exception is thrown configuration is considered to be good.
-With the previous code, if the Mongo Server does not respond or if the settings is wrong I got an exception: *Error during usage of configuration 'connectionStrings.system' - Config location: http://localhost/Jarvis/Debug/config.json - error: Unable to connect to server fingolfin:27017: No such host is known.* that contains enough details to immediately find and fix what is wrong.
+The semantic is simple, I can pass a simple lambda that immediately consumes the setting, and if no exception is thrown configuration is considered to be good.
+With the previous code, if the Mongo Server si down or if the settings is wrong I got an exception: *Error during usage of configuration 'connectionStrings.system' - Config location: http://localhost/Jarvis/Debug/config.json - error: Unable to connect to server fingolfin:27017: No such host is known.* that contains enough details to immediately find and fix what is wrong.

+If the configuration is a simple string that should contains a series of comma separated integer number I can use this code.

+{% highlight csharp %}
+List<Int32> parsedConfig = new List<int>();
+CqrsConfigurationManager.Instance.GetSetting("coefficientList", setting =>
+{
+    var splitted = setting.Split(',');
+    Int32 tmp;
+    foreach (var number in splitted)
+    {
+        if (!Int32.TryParse(number, out tmp))
+        {
+            return "The value " + number +
+                    " is not a number.
+I'm expecting a list of integer number comma separated.";
+        }
+        parsedConfig.Add(tmp);
+    }
+    return "";
+});
+{% endhighlight %}

+It is just a matter of using the configuration, validating it and if something is wrong return a detailed error.
+If I specify a wrong string *13,24,3O9* in configuration file (there is an O letter instead of zero), I got this exception.

+***Error during usage of configuration 'coefficientList' - Config location: http://localhost/Jarvis/Debug/config.json - error: The value 3O9 is not a number.
+I'm expecting a list of integer number comma separated.***

+That immediately helps me locating where and what is wrong in my configuration.

 Next post will deal on: *Where do you specify location file?*